Rochdale Safer Communities

 Who is eligible for the service?

 The Rochdale Safer Communities service is for single homeless people (male and female) in need of both housing-related support and high-level complex needs support with a history of offending and substance misuse.
-Clients must be aged 18 and over with a local connection to Rochdale.
+Customers must be aged 18 and over with a local connection to Rochdale.

-What support will clients receive?
+What support will customers receive?

 Support that can be offered, includes: